MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/AzureSQLDataWarehouse.md

    ![Azure Synapse Analytics (SQL DW) encryption support](../images/EncryptionWarning.png)

-   Select **OK** to connect to the database by using an unencrypted connection, or follow these [instructions](https://docs.microsoft.com/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine?view=sql-server-ver15) to set up encrypted connections to Azure Synapse Analytics (SQL DW).
+   Select **OK** to connect to the database by using an unencrypted connection, or follow the instructions in [Enable encrypted connections to the Database Engine](https://docs.microsoft.com/sql/database-engine/configure-windows/enable-encrypted-connections-to-the-database-engine) to set up encrypted connections to Azure Synapse Analytics (SQL DW).

 6. In **Navigator**, select the database information you want, then either select **Load** to load the data or **Transform Data** to continue transforming the data in Power Query Editor.